 Come and enjoy your whisky, cognac, rum, gin, tequila or beer in a cozy, relaxing & friendly atmosphere.
+Please book ahead for the seminar and private rooms.
 We look forward to seeing you at the bar.
-Cheers!

 It is our belief that there is a very high degree of expertise in Singapore’s Whisky Bars.
 We at The ExciseMan Whisky Bar aim to uphold and complement these high standards set by our dedicated professionals in the industry.
 Hand in hand with these genuine & unpretentious specialists, we hope to put Singapore on the map for Whisky lovers the world over.